-You can add or remove an LDAP server to CloudPlatform for user authentication.
-To set up LDAP authentication, you provide the following:
+You can configure CloudPlatform to authenticate user access with a LDAP server.
+To set up LDAP authentication, provide the following:

+- Hostname or IP address and listening port of the LDAP server.

+- The LDAP global parameters.

-- Hostname or IP address and listening port of the LDAP server - Base directory and query filter - Search user DN credentials, which give CloudPlatform permission to search on the LDAP server - SSL keystore and password, if SSL is used
+- Base directory and query filter.

+- Search user DN credentials, which give CloudPlatform permission to search on the LDAP server.

+- SSL keystore and password, if SSL is used.